andrasq/node-qrusage/Readme.md

 #### getrusage.deltaUsage( oldUsage [,newUsage] )

 return an rusage object with the increases in usage from `oldUsage` to `newUsage`.
-If no `newUsage` is given compares to the current usage.
+Without `newUsage` it compares to the current usage.
 The usage may be specified by name if already defined with `storeUsage`.

 `deltaUsage` diffs all fields, so the usage may be annotated with other metrics.
 Fields that are present in only one usage object are retained unmodified.
 Subtracted